 This website is dedicated to the Colo river.

 The Colo River is a well kept secret mainly known by locals and regular visitors.
 The Colo River is special because it is a pristine and wild river on the border of Sydney, only 1.5 hours (65 klms) from the centre of Sydney.
-The name "Colo" is derived from the aboriginal word for Koala.
+The name “Colo” is derived from the indigenous people’s word for Koala.

 It is the home of bass and platypus.
 It is a great venue for canoeing, bushwalking and swimming.
 The upper reaches of the Colo River seldom sees visitors other than the occasional hardy bushwalker.